Tomerlivechen/FinalProjectBack/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
-This project is distributed for educational purposes as part of a course.
-It is not intended for production use.
+This project was created for educational purposes as part of a course.
+It is not intended for production use yet.

 ---